How to Prepare Now for the Coming Lease Accounting Changes

 It feels like 1998 and 2002 all over again – when the finance community last faced the threat of imminent deadlines, related to Year 2000 implementation and Sarbanes-Oxley compliance, respectively.
 The ambiguity, pressure, impedance, and anxiety that we experienced then have all come roaring back.
 This time, it’s the deadline for complying with the new IFRS lease accounting standard changes that looms ahead of us.

 Last week we published a new whitepaper on the coming lease accounting changes for equipment lessees.
-You can download it for free here.
 The official title is “How to Prepare Now for the Coming Lease Accounting Changes.
 Companies Will Need 12-24 Months to Create and Implement Processes and Systems To Comply with the New Standard.
 Companies Can Capture Significant Savings as an Added Benefit of the Comprehensive Compliance Process.”